vtramo/rtl-mc/README.md

    --nogap           NO GAP experiment with k alternating steps and max time t.
 Example: --nogap 2 20. [nargs: 2] --existential     Compute the set of points from which there exists a trajectory that satisfies φ (default).
    --universal       Compute the set of points from which every trajectory satisfies φ.
-   -s, --semantics   E.g. --semantics=fin.
+   --semantics       E.g. --semantics=fin.
 Possible semantics:
                      > fin:   Considers only finite-time trajectories (default).
                               Suitable for properties that are positively verified as soon as a prefix of the trajectory satisfies them, such as reachability properties.